-Asseco South Eastern Europe SA has implemented hedge accounting of future cash flows so that the financial statements fully reflected the economic content of the Company's business activities as well as its acquisitions policy.
+Asseco South Eastern Europe S.A. has implemented hedge accounting of future cash flows so that the financial statements fully reflected the economic content of the Group's business activities as well as its acquisitions policy.
 The hedging instrument is cash deposited at the euro bank accounts which is intended to act as a hedge of the liabilities arising from company acquisitions.
-As the requirements of cash flow hedge accounting have been fulfilled, in the period reported the effective portions of changes in fair values of hedging instruments and hedged items have been recognized in the income statement, under other comprehensive income.
-As the base values of hedging instruments and hedged items correspond to each other within the established relationships, and because in the period reported occurred no events that might decrease the probability of making the hedged future payments, the company did not recognize any substantial foreign exchange differences on any ineffective portion of hedges.

 At the inception of the hedge, the Company formally designates and documents the hedging relationship as well as its risk management objective and strategy for undertaking the hedge.
 That documentation includes identification of the hedging instrument, the hedged item or transaction, the nature of the risk being hedged and how the Company will assess the hedging instrument's effectiveness in offsetting the exposure to changes in the hedged item's fair value or cash flows attributable to the hedged risk.
-The hedge is expected to be highly effective in achieving offsetting changes in fair value or cash flows attributable to the hedged risk.
-The effectiveness of the hedge is assessed on an ongoing basis and determined actually to have been highly effective throughout the financial reporting periods for which the hedge was designated.
+The hedge is expected to be highly effective in achieving offsetting changes in fair value or cash flows attributable to the hedge is assessed on an ongoing basis and determined actually to have been highly effective throughout the financial reporting periods for which the hedge was designated.